The Restaurant Capital Lifecycle | Liberty Capital Group

 EBITDA Multiple

-Proven 3–5 year track record, real management team, strong local brand.
-Buyer pool expands.
-SBA financing available for buyers, which increases the pool and bids up the price.
+3–5 year track record, real management, strong local brand.
+SBA financing available for buyers, increasing the buyer pool.

 Multi-Unit Regional